BRENNANSEANM/FINTECH0214/Homework01/CaseStudy01.md

     1. High costs - fees can quickly stack making is costly to send money - people looking to save money may lean to using services like TransferWise who is also favorably rated if speed isn't a concern.
     2. Transfer limits - this may shrink overall market opportunity for small business or those wanting to send larger amounts of money.
     3. Limited Network
+    4. Additional Service - Bill payments and phone reloads as examples
+    5. Mobile Customer Engagement strategy - looking at a competitor Xoom (PayPal) is a clear leader in this space as two-thirds of there app downloads were from referrals vs. 9.4% for Remitly

 * **Technology**

-According to G2 STack, Remitly is leveraging 73 technolody products including, but not limited to  HTML 5, Google Analytics, and jQuery.
+According to G2 STack and StackShare, Remitly is leveraging 73 technolody products including, but not limited to HTML 5, Google Analytics, and jQuery, React, Bootstrap, Google Cloud Platform, GitHub Pages, Amazon SES, SquareSpace, Java, Amazon CloudFront.
 Additionally, they are using a further 53 technologies for it's website cited by BuiltWith that include Viewport, Meta, IPhone / Mobile Compatible and LetsEncrypt.
+Relating to Business Tools they leverage items such as Gmail, G Suite, Typekit, AdRoll and Olark among others.

+Secure Transfers - they use Secure Socket Layer (SSL) with 256-bit encription - this is the industry standard in secure server.
+Additionally, passwards and email varification complete the security process - they also make it easy for customers to report suspicious activity via their propietary tools.

 ## Landscape: